Satisfactory Academic Progress

 Financial Aid Implications

 Students shall reference the University of Vermont Student Financial Services Financial Aid Handbook for related policies.
-Unless permanently dismissed from the Larner College of Medicine, student loans remain available to utilize during periods of credit-bearing academic enrollment.
+Unless permanently dismissed from the Larner College of Medicine, student loans remain available to utilize during periods of credit-bearing academic enrollment through a maximum duration of six calendar years.

 Institutional Scholarships